mfernandagf/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

    2. The system changes the Invoice status to “Rejected”
    3. The system refreshes the Invoice Detail page
    4. The system hides the “Approve” and “Reject” buttons
-   5. The system displays the “Reopen” button
+   5. The system maintains the “Reopen” button
    6. End of flow

 ##### 4. The administrator reopens the pending Invoice (step 10 of basic flow)